 The improvements to the A382 include realignment and widening of the whole section between Drumbridges and Whitehill’s Cross to create extra capacity to cope with the increases in traffic anticipated as a result of the developments planned in the Heart of Teignbridge area, including to the west of Newton Abbot.
 Also proposed is a parallel footpath/cycleway linking into wider plans for the Newton Abbot network and a Park and Change site.

-A planning application for the scheme was submitted in March 2016.
-A decision is expected in June 2017.
+The scheme was granted planning permission in June 2017.
 Funding has been secured for Phase 1 of the scheme (from Forches Cross into Newton Abbot including Jetty Marsh Phase II), part of which is to be provided by the Heart of the South West Local Enterprise Partnership.
 To formally secure this funding a Business Case was submitted in December 2015, which is available on the LEP website under LTB Scheme Business Cases.
 Construction of the scheme is anticipated to take place in 2018 and 2019.

 More information on the scheme can be found using the links below and also on the Heart of the South West LEP website under LTB Scheme Business Cases and LTB Key Documents (under “Details of submitted schemes” there is a link ‘A382 and Jetty Marsh II’).

 - Cabinet Report February 2015